isutare412/hexago/README.md

 # Hexago

-Practice of hexagonal architecture tuned for Go.
+System architecture PoC tuned for Go.
+The name Hexago was taken from Hexagonal Architecture.

 ## Considerations